SihanWang123/TRGH-PPI/readme.md

 ```

 ## Training
-To predict PPIs, use 'model_train.py' script to train HIGH-PPI with the following options:
+To predict PPIs, use 'model_train.py' script to train TRGH-PPI with the following options:
 * `ppi_path`             str, PPI network information
 * `pseq_path`             str, Protein sequences
 * `p_feat_matrix`       str, The feature matrix of all protein graphs